 "FOOD and BOOKS" says the giant sign outside The Traveler Restaurant in Union, Connecticut.
 Union, which has a population of about 850 residents, is the state's smallest town, and you might not even know you're passing through as you leave Connecticut driving eastbound on I-84.
 You can't, however, miss the bold sign that touts this unique restaurant, where more than 100,000 books are given away every year!

-I'll take you inside The Traveler Restaurant and tell you more about its unique book giveaway program, but first, here are all of the details you'll need if you want to visit this roadside restaurant:
+Here are all of the details you'll need if you want to visit this roadside restaurant:

 A Book Lover's Ideal Eatery